pyxem/kikuchipy/doc/index.rst

 - **Contribute**: Do you have a question or want to contribute?
 Great!
 Our `contributing guide <https://kikuchipy.org/en/latest/contributing.html>`_ explains how to do this.
-- **Changelog**: The library is in an alpha stage, so there will be breaking changes with each release.
+- **Changelog**: The library is in continuous development (alpha stage), so expect some breaking changes with each release.
 Please see
   `the changelog <https://kikuchipy.org/en/latest/changelog.html>`_ for all developments.

 .. toctree::
     :hidden: